Richard Blundell: Publications

 He has published six books and many articles on econometrics, microeconomics, consumer behaviour, public economics, applied economics, economic theory, inequality and labour economics.
 He is an editor and panel member of the IFS Mirrlees Review and editor and panel member of the IFS-Deaton Review: Inequality in the 21st Century.
-Among his six books, Labor Supply and Taxation is Blundell's most distinguished book, in which he presents research on the behavior of individuals on the labor market respond to social policy influence and taxation, and on the modern labor markets and public policy reforms.
+Among his six books, Labor Supply and Taxation is Blundell's most distinguished book, in which he presents research on the behaviour of individuals on the labour market respond to social policy influence and taxation, and on the modern labour markets and public policy reforms.